The Master of Science in Civil Engineering: Energy Infrastructure program features expert UW faculty and leading practitioners in the field.

 Kamal Ahmed has over two decades of experience in academia and private industry in several countries.
 He has taught courses on construction engineering and geo-information systems in North America, Africa and Asia, and has held leadership positions in contracting and consulting firms.
 He is currently a board member and associate of an international consulting firm that designs and supervises the construction of medium- and large-sized projects.
 Ahmed earned his Ph.D. in civil engineering from the University of Washington.

-John Glassmire has more than a decade of experience in technical and economic modeling and design of distributed and traditional energy supply systems.
-He currently serves as the director of energy engineering at HOMER Energy.
+John Glassmire has more than a decade of experience in technical and economic design of both distributed and traditional energy supply systems.
+He currently serves as Senior Advisor for distributed generation, batteries, and microgrids at ABB.
 Glassmire has worked and advised on electrical grid modeling for systems ranging from small isolated systems to interconnected grid systems in the United States and Australia.
-His areas of expertise include hybrid renewable energy systems, energy access, smart grid technologies, resilient generation and microgrid/minigrids.
+His areas of expertise include grid-edge technologies, hybrid renewable energy systems, energy access, smart grid technologies, resilient generation, and microgrid/minigrids.
 He holds a master’s degree in mechanical engineering from Northwestern University.

 Amy Kim is an assistant professor in the Department of Civil & Environmental Engineering.
 Prior to her career in academia, she worked as a project engineer and architect on large public infrastructures — transit systems, educational facilities, public works facilities and water infrastructure — in the areas of planning, design and construction management.
 Her research focuses on effective change management and team decision-making practices for delivering sustainable infrastructure projects, especially green buildings.
 Kim holds a Ph.D. in civil engineering from Texas A&M University.